 Whether it’s a hack-day or being mentored by a co-worker, there are plenty of ways to learn new technologies — knowledge sharing will help to avoid any bottlenecks in development.
 This article on encouraging knowledge sharing at your company gives you a handful of basic pointers to get you started.

-Will the technology allow me to scale?
+Will the technology allow my application to scale?

 What happens when your user base increases from 100 to 100,000 users?